 Common side effects of metformin hydrochloride extended-release tablets include diarrhea, nausea, and upset stomach.
 These side effects generally go away after you take the medicine for a while.
 Taking your medicine with meals can help reduce these side effects.
-Tell your doctor if the side effects bother you a lot, last for more than a few weeks come back after they've gone away, or start later in therapy.
-You may need a lower dos or need to stop taking the medicine for a short period or for good.
-About 3 out of every 100 people who take metformin hydrochloride extended-release tablets have an unpleasant metallic taste when they start taking the medicine.
-It lasts sugar) by themselves.
-However, hypoglycemia can happen if you do not eat enough, if you drink alcohol, or if you take other medicines to lower blood sugar How should I store metformin hydrochloride extended-release tablets?
-Store metformin hydrochloride extended-release tablets at 68°F to 77°F (20°C to 25°C).
+Tell your doctor if the side effects bother you a lot, last for more than a few weeks. come back after they've gone away, or start later in therapy.
+You may need a lower dose or need to stop taking the medicine for a short period or for good.

+sugar) by themselves.
+However, hypoglycemia can happen if you do not eat enough, if you drink alcohol, or if you take other medicines to lower blood sugar.

-Metformin hydrochloride extended-release tablets rarely cause hypoglycemia (low blood can ask your doctor or pharmacist for the information about metformin hydrochloride extended-release tablets that is written for healthcare professionals.
-Medicines are sometimes prescribed for purposes other than those listed in a patient information leaflet
+If you have questions or problems, talk with your doctor or other healthcare provider.
+You can ask your doctor or pharmacist for the information about metformin hydrochloride extended-release tablets that is written for healthcare professionals.
+Medicines are they were not prescribed.
+Do not share your medicine with other people.